Miramar police continue searching for hit-and-run driver after woman dies

 “This case has been haunting us since the year I got here,” he said.

-It was on April 6, 2024 when 26-year-old Onyxia Delinos was out jogging ahead of her running group near Miramar Parkway and Southwest 184th Avenue when she was suddenly struck by a driver who fled from the scene.
+It was on April 6, 2024, when 26-year-old Onyxia Delinos was out jogging ahead of her running group, near Miramar Parkway and Southwest 184th Avenue, when she was suddenly struck by a car whose driver fled from the scene.

 “What we still haven’t gotten is that magic phone call, that magic phone call that’s gonna help us,” said Moss.

-Miramar police say they are actively investigating the case and are pursuing several leads, but what has made it a challenge is there were no eyewitnesses and no surveillance video has been released.
+Miramar police say they are actively investigating the case and are pursuing several leads, but what has made it a challenge is there were no eyewitnesses and no surveillance cameras in the area.

 Police said they also haven’t found any vehicle with damage from the hit-and-run.